Noctiluce/Deferred_and_post-process/README.md

-# Deferred & post-process in OpenGL
+# Defered & post-process in OpenGL